Marion Barry: 2000–2014: D.C. Council

 After leaving office, Barry performed consulting work for an investment banking firm.
 On March 6, 2002, Barry declared his intention to challenge at-large council member Phil Mendelson in the Democratic primary.
 Within a month, he decided against running, after an incident in which U.S. Park Police found traces of marijuana and cocaine in his car.

 On June 12, 2004, Barry announced that he was running in the Democratic primary for the Ward 8 council seat, a position he held before becoming mayor.
 Barry received 58% of the vote, defeating the incumbent council member, Sandy Allen, on September 14, 2004.
 Barry received 95% of the vote in the general election, giving him a victory in the race to represent Ward 8 in the council.

 During the 2006 mayoral election, Barry endorsed Adrian Fenty despite Linda Cropp hiring many members of Barry's former political machine.
-Barry has publicly clashed with Fenty over D.C.
+Barry had publicly clashed with Fenty over D.C.
 United's proposed soccer stadium in Barry's Ward 8.
 Barry was the stadium's most outspoken supporter on the council, whereas Fenty attempted to distance himself from his initial support for the project.

-In July 2007, Marion Barry was chosen as one of fifty wax statues to debut in the Washington D.C. franchise of Madame Tussauds Wax Museum.
+In July 2007, Marion Barry was chosen as one of fifty wax statues to debut in the Washington, D.C., franchise of Madame Tussauds Wax Museum.
 Barry was chosen by a majority of Washington residents and tourists from Tussauds' "Top 10 Wish List," in a contest that pitted him against Cal Ripken Jr., Al Gore, Denzel Washington, Carl Bernstein, Halle Berry, Martin Sheen, Marilyn Monroe, Nancy Reagan and Oprah Winfrey.

 Barry ran for re-election in 2008 and easily held off all five challengers in the Democratic primary: Ahmad Braxton-Jones, Howard Brown, Chanda McMahan, Sandra Seegars and Charles Wilson.
 No Republican or Statehood Green candidates filed to run in the Ward 8 council race.

 Vote on gay marriage

-In May 2009, Barry voted against a bill committing Washington, D.C. to recognize same-sex marriages performed elsewhere.
+In May 2009, Barry voted against a bill committing Washington, D.C., to recognize same-sex marriages performed elsewhere.
 During his 2008 reelection campaign, Barry had told members of the Gertrude Stein Democratic Club, the city's largest LGBT political group, "I don't think you should make [supporting the bill] a litmus test.
 But if a bill like that were to come up, I would vote for it."
 Following his May 2009 vote against recognizing gay marriages, Barry was criticized for what activists believed to be an apparent flip-flop.
 Councilman Phil Mendelson said he was surprised by the vote because Barry had signed on as a co-introducer of the marriage bill.
 Barry said his position had not changed and warned that the council needed to move slowly on this issue.
 Citing his belief that the local African-American community was overwhelmingly opposed to gay marriage, "All hell is going to break loose", Barry said.
 "We may have a civil war.
 The black community is just adamant against this."